margdaly/tea_subscription/README.md

 </p>

 ## Project Goals
-Create a Rails API for a Tea Subscription Service
+Create a REST API for a Tea Subscription Service
   - Easily consumed by a Frontend Developer
   - Restful routes
   - Well-organized code, following OOP
   - Test Driven Development

+Exposes three endpoints to manage tea subscriptions
+  - subscribe a customer to a tea subscription
+  - cancel a customer's tea subscription
+  - see all of a customer's subscriptions (active and cancelled)

 ## Database Diagram